mfaani/mfaani/content/posts/interview/arrays.md

     - Have a start index and end Index and move them as needed.
 - Start from the end.
 - Binary search i.e. use middle of array and so on.
-- To preserver space, often you may need to just loop over certain indicies as opposed to creating a new array.
+- To preserver space, often you may need to just loop over certain indices as opposed to creating a new array.
 - Swift tip.
 To create a simple array of 1 to 10, do `Array(1...10)`.
 [1...10] will create `Array<ClosedRange<Int>>` instead.

 I also liked this: